PerfectCarl/elementary-files-testing/samba-servers.md

 ### SAMBA-01
 Click on the `Entire Network` bookmark in the sidebar.

-**Expected:** The view shows a folder item for each samba server detected on the network.
+**Expected:** The view shows an icon for each samba server detected on the network.
+Other types of server may also appear.
 In addition a folder named 'Windows Network' is displayed.

 ### SAMBA-02
-Click on the `Windows Network` folder item in the Network view.
+Click on the `Windows Network` an icon in the Network view.

-**Expected:** The view shows a folder item for each Windows workgroup detected (usually named WORKGROUP).
+**Expected:** The view shows an icon for each Windows workgroup detected (usually named WORKGROUP).

 ### SAMBA-03
-Click on the folder item for the workgroup containing the test server.
+Click on the icon for the workgroup containing the test server.

-**Expected:** The view shows a folder item for each server detected in the workgroup, including the test server.
+**Expected:** The view shows an icon for each server detected in the workgroup, including the test server.

 ### SAMBA-04
-Click on the folder item representing the test server, either in the Entire Network view or in the Workgroup view.
+Click on the icon representing the test server, either in the Entire Network view or in the Workgroup view.

-**Expected:** The view shows a folder item for each share expected on the test server.
+**Expected:** The view shows an icon for each share expected on the test server.

 ### SAMBA-05
-Click on the public test share.
+Click on the public test share icon.

 **Expected:** The share is mounted and a bookmark with an eject button appears in the sidebar under the Network category.
 The view shows the folders and files contained in the shared folder.
 Files are not thumbnailed.